expo/expo/docs/versions/unversioned/sdk/screen-orientation.md

 Allows changing supported screen orientations at runtime.
 This will take priority over the `orientation` key in `app.json`.

-On both iOS and Android platforms, changes to the screen-orientation will override any system settings or user preferences.
-On Android, it is possible to change the screen-orientation while taking the user's preferred orientation into account.
+On both iOS and Android platforms, changes to the screen orientation will override any system settings or user preferences.
+On Android, it is possible to change the screen orientation while taking the user's preferred orientation into account.
 On iOS, user and system settings are not accessible by the application and any changes to the screen-orientation will override existing settings.

 // TODO(quin): Add some notes here about screen orientation vs physical device orientation w/ diagrams